omghumre/JobSync/README.md

 # Company Recommendation Platform - "JobSync:Find your Dream Company"

+## Hackathon Recognition

+This project achieved remarkable success at the **HackNITR hackathon at NIT Rourkela**, securing a position in the prestigious **top 10**.
+The acknowledgment reflects its innovation and utility in assisting job seekers to find their dream companies.

 ## Overview

-This project is a company recommendation platform developed during the HackNITR hackathon at NIT Rourkela.
+This project is a company recommendation platform developed during the same hackathon.
 The platform assists users in finding suitable companies to apply to based on the content of their resumes.
 By analyzing the provided resume, the system predicts the user's potential job category and suggests a list of companies associated with that category.

 ## Features